SGT-Cho/LLM_for_Beginners/README.md

 ⸻

 (3) Audio Embeddings
-	•	Convert audio data into vectors for tasks like speech recognition, emotion analysis, etc.
+	•Convert audio data into vectors for tasks like speech recognition, emotion analysis, etc.
-	•	Uses: Speech-to-text, emotion analysis, noise filtering, music recommendation systems
+	•Uses: Speech-to-text, emotion analysis, noise filtering, music recommendation systems

 Representative Models:
-	•	MFCC (Mel-Frequency Cepstral Coefficients): A method to extract feature vectors from audio signals
-	•	wav2vec 2.0 (by Facebook): Converts audio to vectors and can transcribe text
-	•	Whisper (by OpenAI): A multi-language speech recognition and embedding model
+	•MFCC (Mel-Frequency Cepstral Coefficients): A method to extract feature vectors from audio signals •wav2vec 2.0 (by Facebook): Converts audio to vectors and can transcribe text •Whisper (by OpenAI): A multi-language speech recognition and embedding model

 Example (using librosa to generate audio embedding vectors):